Skip to main content Skip to page footer

 Hands-on Museum

-At the Design Museum in Essen, everything is a little different from "normal" museums.
-For example, many of the products on display can be touched and tried out.
+A special feature: many of the products on display can be touched and tried out.

 FAQ